yarahhhhhh/youtube_vid_summary/readme.md

 This is my first attempt at building a complete end-to-end application using a FastAPI backend, an OpenRouter LLM integration, and a React frontend.
 The backend and frontend run as separate modules.

 ## Purpose
 The goal is to generate structured note-style summaries of YouTube videos.
-Academic or concept-heavy videos often contain dense explanations that are hard to follow in real time (at least for me).
+Academic or concept-heavy videos often contain dense explanations that are hard to follow in real time (at least for me, and I sometimes would paste the transcript into ChatGPT, which is what this app enables me to bypass by extracting it automatically).
 This app provides a baseline set of notes and a quick way to evaluate whether a video is worth watching.

 ---